Sebastião Rodolfo Dalgado

-Msgr Sebastião Rodolfo Dalgado (8 May 1855 – 4 April 1922) (Romanised Konkani: Sebastav Rodolf Dalgad) was a Catholic priest, academic, university professor, theologian, orientalist, and linguist from Portuguese Goa.

-Dalgado distinguished himself as a linguist and etymologist in the study of the influences of língua Portuguesa on a number of languages of southeast Asia.
+Monsignor Sebastião Rodolfo Dalgado (Romi Konkani: Sebastav Rodolf Dalgad; 8 May 1855 – 4 April 1922) was a Portuguese Catholic priest, academic, university professor, theologian, orientalist, and linguist.
+He distinguished himself as a linguist and etymologist in the study of the influences of língua Portuguesa on a number of languages of South-east Asia.
 He was a corresponding member of the Academia das Ciências de Lisboa, elected on 27 July 1911.
 He also became widely renowned during his lifetime as a Konkani language scholar.

 Early life

-Sebastião Rodolfo Dalgado, was born in the village of Assagaõ, Bardes concelho, Portuguese Goa, to a family of Goan Catholics belonging to the Bamonn (Brahman) caste.
-The family's pre-conversion surname was "Desai", which was replaced by the Portuguese surname "Dalgado", after their conversion to Roman Catholic Christianity.
+Sebastião Rodolfo Dalgado was born on 8 May 1855 in the village of Assagaõ, Bardes concelho, Portuguese Goa, to a family of Goan Catholics belonging to the Bamonn (Brahmin) caste.
+The family's pre-conversion surname was Desai, which was replaced by the Portuguese surname Dalgado, after their conversion to Roman Catholicism.

 The second son of Ambrose Dalgado, a landowner in Bardes, and Florinda Rosa de Souza, he had six brothers and one sister.
 Among the siblings were Daniel Gelásio Dalgado, a medical director of the health services from Savantvaddi and an eminent botanist; Patrocínio Dalgado, an ophthalmologist; and Eduardo Dalgado, a lawyer in Lisboa.

-Career

-After completing his elementary studies in Assagaõ, the young Dalgado completed his secondary education in Mapuça and joined the Rachol Seminary, near Margaõ, from where he was ordained a priest in 1881.
+After completing his elementary studies in Assagaõ, Dalgado completed his secondary education in Mapuça and joined the Rachol Seminary, near Margaõ, from where he was ordained a priest in 1881.

 Considered the best student of his course, he was selected for further studies and then went on to Rome, where he enrolled at the Seminary of St. Apollinaris.
 In Rome his doctorate was in Canon Law and Roman Law.

 Return from Lisbon

-After a brief stay in Lisbon in 1884, he returned to Goa as a missionary, where the then Patriarch of the East Indies, Don António Sebastião Valente, appointed him as the inspector of schools and workshops of the Padroado do Oriente and as a professor of Scripture and Canon Law at the Seminary of Rachol, where he formerly studied.
+After a brief stay in Lisbon in 1884, Dalgado returned to Goa as a missionary, where the then Patriarch of the East Indies, Don António Sebastião Valente, appointed him as the inspector of schools and workshops of the Padroado do Oriente and as a professor of Scripture and Canon Law at the Seminary of Rachol, where he formerly studied.
 He also functioned as an ecclesiastical judge in Goa.

 Subsequently, he was intensely involved in religious activity in India, and then became vicar general of the island of Ceylon, particularly of the Portuguese mission in the city of Colombo, which had been abolished by Concordat of 1886.

 Later, he served at Calcutta, where he founded a school for girls and a dispensary for the poor in Nagori, and Dhaka.